danfeder/simple_scheduler/README.md

    - Use the conflict grid to toggle conflicts
    - Click on time slots to mark/unmark conflicts

+#### Constraint Management
+1. **Manage Blackout Periods**:
+   - Navigate to the Constraints section
+   - Use the calendar interface to:
+     - Click/drag to block individual periods
+     - Use top buttons to block full days
+     - Use side buttons to block periods across days
+   - Use undo/redo to review changes
+   - Save constraints when finished

 ### File Structure
 ```
 new-scheduler/